Introduction to Amazon interviews

 Check out Understanding the Amazon Leadership Principles here

-Amazon specifically advocates for using STAR in their own guide online to how to succeed during their interviews here.
-It’s worth investing time in getting comfortable with the concept and learning to deploy it confidently.
+Amazon specifically advocates for using STAR to answer Amazon behavioral interview questions.
+It’s worth investing time to deploy it confidently.

-The STAR (Situation, Task, Action, Result) framework is a useful structure to keep you focused, clear and concise.
-It encourages you to
+The STAR (Situation, Task, Action, Result) framework is a useful structure to keep you focused, clear and concise when answering Amazon behavioral interview questions.
+It encourages you to explain things step by step, and allows a clear path through the narrative to display your thinking and accomplishments:

 - [Situation] Describe the context you were in